dryptm/vscrops/README.md

 Follow the commands written below-\
 `npm i`\
 `node app.js`\
-When the whole process is done, open https://loacalhost:3000 in the browser.
+When the whole process is done, open https://loacalhost:3000 in the browser.\
+Use the following credentials to establish a connection with the database- `"mongodb+srv://vishuddha_crops:vishuddha@prateek@cluster0.zmxnf.mongodb.net/myFirstDatabase"`